shoprunback/documentation/source/includes/inventory/scan.md

 # Scan parcels

-Scan a parcel, when it is recognized you should hear a single beep (play it [here](https://clyp.it/irpoec3u))
+Scan a parcel, when it is recognized you should hear a single beep (preview it [here](https://clyp.it/irpoec3u))

 ![img_6f777ce7d176-1](images/scan.jpeg)